ChaitanyaC22/Customer-Segmentation-Using-RFM-Analysis-for-Online-Retail/README.md

 - **Loyal (4.15%)**: These customers are regular but spend less than other groups.
   **Recommendation**: Encourage these customers to increase their spend through loyalty programs or personalized incentives.

+### Conclusion

+RFM segmentation helps identify distinct customer groups based on their purchasing behaviors, enabling more targeted marketing campaigns.
+By understanding customer engagement and tailoring strategies for retention, growth, and re-engagement, businesses can maximize the value of each customer.
+Future steps may include predictive modeling and more refined segmentation for further optimization of marketing efforts.

+---

 ### Project Files and Structure

 - **[Customer Segmentation Using RFM Analysis for Online Retail.ipynb](https://github.com/ChaitanyaC22/Customer-Segmentation-Using-RFM-Analysis-for-Online-Retail/blob/main/Customer%20Segmentation%20Using%20RFM%20Analysis%20for%20Online%20Retail.ipynb)**: Contains the complete code for performing the RFM analysis.